afiorg9000/Modeled-After-Myself/README.md

 # LLM Modeled After My Personal Data

-This project aims to create a personal AI that anyone can talk to, modeled after my own data.
+This project aimed to create a personal AI that anyone can talk to, modeled after my own data.
 The AI uses a combination of natural language processing tools and deep learning models to generate personalized responses based on the user's query.

 ## Technologies Used